yourWaifu/sleepy-discord/source/link.html.md

 crypt32.lib
 ```

-**Step 8:** On the text box at the top add ``sleepy_discord.lib`` then add all the other needed library files you also need.
+**Step 8:** On the text box at the top add ``sleepy_discord.lib`` then add all the other needed library files you also need. .
+The librarys you will need to link to will depend on your deps/lib folder, system, platform, and configuration.
 Also, each library file is separated by a new line.
 Once you're done, remember to click OK.

 **(optional) Step 9:** Click the arrow to the left of C/C++, and go to Preprocessor.
 Click on Preprocessor Definitions, and then click Edit...